 A good real estate rule of thumb is that sellers should typically avoid investing lots of money in home upgrades before putting their houses on the market.
 That’s because you have no idea whether buyers will like those upgrades or not.
 Therefore, you could just be wasting your money – while hurting your home’s potential selling price.

-A better way to spend your money more wisely is to make quick repairs and easy upgrades that are more likely to give you a better return on your investment.
-For example, if you have things like leaky faucets or broken light switches, make sure that you have them fixed.
+Instead, make quick repairs and easy upgrades that are more likely to give you a better return on your investment.
+Make sure you have things like leaky faucets or broken light switches fixed.
 If your curtains look dirty and worn out, you can replace them with new, inexpensive curtains that will look more attractive.

-Instead of spending thousands of dollars to re-carpet your entire house, hire a cleaning company to clean your carpet if it looks dirty.
+Avoid spending thousands of dollars to re-carpet your entire house, hire a cleaning company to clean your carpet if it looks dirty.
+You may also need to consider the condition of your home to determine if you are selling a fixer-upper or a home with normal wear and tear.

 3. De-personalize your home